lfrank01/Engineering_4_Notebook/README.md

 ### Assignment Description

 The code for the Strings and Loops assignment had to make it so that when a sentence was typed from user input, the terminal would print out the sentence, one character at a time, with a dash between each word.
-In order to this, nested for-loops had to be used.
-Also, for the spicy version of this assignment, the challenege was to make the code as condensed as possible.
+In order to do this, nested for-loops had to be used.
+Also, for the spicy version of this assignment, the challenge was to make the code as condensed as possible.
 To do this, the code had to incorporate "list comprehension," which is a method of condensing nested for-loops in Python.

 ### Evidence